 “I promise I’m not looking.”

 I craned my neck to see Remus, wrapped in a shabby blanket, standing with his back to me, one hand covering his eyes, the other extending a threadbare wizarding robe backwards towards me.
-I slowly got to my feet, struggling slightly, having to crawl a little until I got enough leverage to stand then staggered over and wrapped myself in the robe he had been holding.
-“K, I’m decent.”
+I slowly got to my feet, struggling to do so, having to crawl a little until I got enough leverage to stand then staggered over and wrapped myself in the robe he had been holding. “'K, I’m decent.”

 We walked towards the cabin very slowly.
 I poked my thumbs through some holes in the sleeves, “So where did you get these from?”

 “There’s some sort of covering every ten yards or so throughout this forest.
 It’s mostly stuff I’ve destroyed in transformations.
 I just stash them up in a tree and look for them wherever I wake up.”

 I didn’t say much in response, I was exhausted and I ached all over.
 I don’t think I’ll ever get a sense of direction in these woods, everything was so unfamiliar because I was cooped up in the house all day long.
 I knew we must have been getting close because Remus reached out and held my elbow to steer me towards the house before I felt the urge to walk away from Lily’s charms.
 He opened up the door to me and suddenly I could see the cabin.
 Before I could make it through the threshold, I was grabbed by Lily.
 “Oh, Merlin!
 Holly!
 Are you okay?
 How are you feeling?
 I was SO worried!”